Trench Support Course

 - Explain, describe and verify sometimes complex needs and issues

-Once competence is achieved, trainees will receive a Statement of Attainment (Nationally Accredited) and Proof of Training Card.
+Once competence is achieved, trainees will receive a Statement of Attainment and Proof of Training Card.

-- Trainees are required to wear Personal Protective Equipment (PPE) in accordance with your policies and procedures applicable to overhead crane use
+- Trainees are required to wear Personal Protective Equipment (PPE) in accordance with your policies and procedures applicable to excavation work

 - Trainees will be assessed using a short-answer test, the development and implementation of a Safe Work Method Statement and a practical assessment involving the installation and removal of a trench support device (including entering the trench)